fachrysann/fachrysann/README.md

 - 🚗 Vehicle Counting from Videos
 - 🤖 Basic of Autonomous Car

-Most of the project probably run on local webcam
+Most of the project probably run on local webcam or just test it on videos file 💡
-💡 Always eager to learn and collaborate on **AI & Computer Vision** projects!

 📫 Reach me at: [Your Contact Info or GitHub Profile Link]